wethemakers-dev/todo-webapp-ip2-callbacks/README.md

 - Search & Filter Tasks
 - Integration APIs

-All tasks should be saved into a database and handled using a `Node` + `Express` server which also need to be created.
+Everything should be saved into a database and handled using a `Node` + `Express` server which also need to be created.

 ### Requirements:
 1. The frontend should be built using `ReactJS`